xxjapp/newest_of/README.md

     -h, --help                Prints help information
     -d, --output-directory    Output directories
-    -r, --reverse             Instead of search newest, search oldest -u, --unordered           Do not sort output by modification time, count and reverse will be ignored -V, --version             Prints version information
+    -r, --reverse             Instead of search newest, search oldest -s, --simple-output       do not output timestamp and total count info -u, --unordered           Do not sort output by modification time, count and reverse will be ignored -V, --version             Prints version information